pkenchap/power-dra-driver/README.md

 You must have Power10+ nodes to take advantage of the power-dra-driver.
 It will not allocate nx-gzip access if you are not on a Power10, or if the nx-gzip is some how disabled on the Operating System.

+You should also be using an OpenShift Container Platform 4.19+.

 ## Install

 ```